-The HEAD Foundation has offered a grant to Arus Maker Academy, an after-school program that promotes interdisciplinary learning, to expand its curriculum and to extend its reach.
+The HEAD Foundation offered a grant to Arus Maker Academy, an after-school program that promotes interdisciplinary learning, to expand its curriculum and to extend its reach in 2017.

 At Arus, students learn and apply their STEM knowledge in Maker fashion to create technology solutions to solve real-life problems.
 By making knowledge relevant, the Arus curriculum “brings meaning back to knowledge” among students who might have otherwise lost interest in learning.